NikkiBytes/covid-19-analysis2020/README.md

 # COVID-19
-Code exploring pandemic 2020, coronavirus
+Machine learning practice using the coronavirus dataset